Pardot Integration With Salesforce CRM For Streamlining Sales

 Pardot and Salesforce • Support

-There are plenty of brilliant marketing automation platforms out there.
-Marketo, Eloqua and HubSpot to name a few, but the Salesforce CRM and Pardot integration is remarkable.
+There are plenty of brilliant marketing automation platforms out there but the Salesforce CRM and Pardot integration is remarkable.

 First, let’s look at some of the common problems that it sets out to solve.